xenit-eu/alfresco-docker-gradle-plugin/README.md

 }
 ```

+### Building standalone war artifacts
+Next to building docker images, this plugin can be used to build fully
+functional Alfresco and Share war's that can be deployed on an application
+server.
+To assemble a standalone war, following tasks can be used:
+`mergeAlfrescoWar` or `mergeShareWar`.
+These tasks merge the AMP, DE and SM
+customizations with the base war to create a fully functional standalone
+war.

+For simplicity, the output of these tasks is automatically marked as
+artifact when the plugin is applied.

 ## Tagging behavior

 On Jenkins, the branch is set with the environment variable `BRANCH_NAME`.
 When it is set, all manually tags will be